oddbird/oddleventy/content/blog/2022/shared-elements.md

 {% import 'embed.macros.njk' as embed %}

-Over the last couple years,
-the [Web Incubator Community Group](https://github.com/WICG) has been developing a proposal for
+Over the last couple of years, the [Web Incubator Community Group](https://github.com/WICG) has been developing a proposal for
 [Shared Element Transitions](https://github.com/WICG/shared-element-transitions).
 The stated goal
-is to smooth-out transitions
+is to smooth out transitions
 across page-loads on the web -- helping users maintain context as they navigate.
 From [the explainer](https://github.com/WICG/shared-element-transitions/blob/main/explainer.md):